nx-js/observer-util/README.md

 ### signal.unqueue()

-It removes the observed function from the set of triggered and queued observed functions, but it doesn't unobserve it.
-It can still be triggered and requeued by observable changes.
+Calling `signal.unqueue()` removes the observed function from the set of triggered and queued observed functions, but it doesn't unobserve it.
+It can still be triggered and requeued by later observable changes.

 ```js
 const signal = observer.observe(() => console.log(observable.prop))